Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Results and Discussions

-The lowest triplet excited state in \ce{[UO2X4]^{2-}} complexes arises from the excitation of an electron out of the bonding $\sigma_u$ orbital that involves the uranyl unit and the halide valence orbitals to the nonbonding orbitals $\delta_u, \phi_u$ localized on uranium.
-When such transition occurs the U-O bond weakens and the excited state potential curve shifts along the U-O symmetric stretching mode to larger distances and becomes flatter~\cite{doi:10.1063/1.2735297}.
-Looking at the excited state geometries of the uranyl tetrahalide dianions one can note a lengthening of the $\mathrm{R_{U-O}}$ bond by \SI{0.031}{\angstrom} and \SI{0.028}{\angstrom}, in \ce{[UO2Cl4]^{2-}} and \ce{[UO2Br4]^{2-}}, respectively, since the excitation depopulates the U-O bonding $\sigma_u$ orbital.
-The differences of the $\mathrm{R_{U-X}}$ bonds are small, about \SI{0.010}{\angstrom} in average, because the $\sigma_u$ orbital has small contributions from the halide valence p orbitals.
-From highly resolved low-temperature two-photon absorption spectra of \ce{Cs2UO2Cl4}, Denning~{\etal}~\cite{denning1976electronic,doi:10.1021/jp071061n} determined that the \ce{U-O} and \ce{U-Cl} bonds elongate by \SI{0.070}{\angstrom} and \SI{0.014}{\angstrom}, respectively.
-Unfortunately, there is no technique available to get the excited state geometry of the complex in a liquid to precisely quantify the geometrical change upon excitation.
-However, it can be estimated from the geometries obtained with a continuum solvent model.
-Long-range solvent effects affect the excited state structure in the same way as for the ground state.
-Thus, from solvent-optimized ground and excited-states geometries, we report elongations of the \ce{U-O} and \ce{U-Cl} bonds of \SI{0.03}{\angstrom} and \SI{0.008\pm0.001}{\angstrom}, in line with what was measured by Denning~{\etal} in the \ce{Cs2UO2Cl4} crystal.
+The lowest triplet excited state in \ce{[UO2X4]^{2-}} complexes corresponds to an excitation of an electron out of an orbital that is a mixture of the bonding $\sigma_u$ orbital of the uranyl unit and the halide valence $p$ orbitals into the nonbonding $\delta_u$ uranium orbital.
+When the transition occurs the \ce{U-O_{yl}} bond weakens and the excited state potential curve shifts along the symmetric \ce{U-O_{yl}} mode to greater \ce{U-O_{yl}} distances and becomes flatter~\cite{doi:10.1063/1.2735297}.
+Looking at the excited-state geometries of the uranyl tetrahalide dianions, one can note a lengthening of the \ce{U-O_{yl}} bond by \num{0.031} and \SI{0.028}{\angstrom} in \ce{[UO2Cl4]^{2-}} and \ce{[UO2Br4]^{2-}}, respectively, since the excitation depopulates the \ce{U-O_{yl}} bonding orbital.
+The differences in the \ce{U-X}, (X = Cl,Br) bonds are small, about \SI{0.010}{\angstrom} on average.
+From highly resolved low-temperature two-photon absorption spectra of \ce{Cs2UO2Cl4}, Denning~{\etal}~\cite{denning1976electronic,doi:10.1021/jp071061n} determined that the \ce{U-O_{yl}} and \ce{U-Cl} bonds elongate by \num{0.070} and \SI{0.014}{\angstrom}, respectively.
+Inclusion of long-range solvent effects affect the excited state structure in the same way as for the ground state.